EightBitz/Dungeondraft-Custom-Tags/README.md

 ## Credits

-Huge thanks to Noral Kuhlmann (NoralKu on the Megasploot Discord server) for getting thumbnails to work.
+**NoralKu:** Huge thanks to Noral Kuhlmann (NoralKu on the Megasploot Discord server) for getting thumbnails to work.
 The code I had in place was sluggish and buggy, but Noral made it work like a pro.

-He also found and fixed a few other miscellaneous things in the code.
+He also found and fixed a few other miscellaneous things in the code, and he helped with the composition of the About form and the new splash screen.

-Thanks, Noral!
+**Nexoness:** Thanks to Nexoness on Discord for the new logo.

 ## License